-This Bluetooth speaker with AUX Input will let you play audio from devices other than your phone, if you want to, and its Bluetooth capability works up to 100 feet (with no obstructions).
+This Bluetooth speaker with an AUX-In port will let you play audio from devices other than your phone, if you want to, and its Bluetooth capability works up to 100 feet (with no obstructions).

 There are some fantastic portable Bluetooth speakers with AUX inputs on the market, and you don’t need to sacrifice portability to get this feature – as proved by the OontZ Angle Solo and the Soundcore Mini.

 With the broad range of speakers and such a range of prices to choose from, you might have difficulty making a final decision, but this means you should be able to find something budget-friendly that still does what you need.